-4.9 Language definitions
+5.22 Language definitions

-In order to properly present different translations, Weblate needs to know some information about used languages.
-Currently it comes with definitions for about 200 languages and the definition includes language name, text direction, plural definitions and language code.
+To properly present different translations, Weblate needs some info about languages used.
+Currently definitions for about 350 languages are included, and the definition includes language name, text direction, plural definitions and language code.

-4.9.1 Parsing language codes
+5.22.1 Parsing language codes

-While parsing translations, Weblate attempts to map language code (usually the ISO 639-1 one) to existing language object.
-If it can not find exact match, it tries to find best fit in existing languages (eg. it ignores default country code for given language - choosing cs instead of cs_CZ).
-Should this fail as well, it will create new language definition using the defaults (left to right text direction, one plural) and naming the language :guilabel:xx_XX (generated).
-You might want to change this in the admin interface (see Changing language definitions) and report it to our issue tracker (see Contributing).
+While parsing translations, Weblate attempts to map language code (usually the ISO 639-1 one) to any existing language object.
+If no exact match can be found, an attempt will be made to best fit into an existing language (e.g. ignoring default country code for a given language - choosing cs instead of cs\CZ).
+Should also fail, a new language definition will be created using the defaults (left to right text direction, one plural) and naming of the language :guilabel:xx\XX (generated).
+You might want to change this in the admin interface (see Changing language definitions) and report it to the issue tracker (see Contributing).

-4.9.2 Changing language definitions
+5.22.2 Changing language definitions

 You can change language definitions in the admin interface (see Django admin interface).
-The Weblate languages section allows you to change or add language definitions.
-While editing, make sure that all fields are correct (especially plurals and text direction), otherwise the translators won't be able to properly edit those translations.
+The Weblate languages section allows changing or adding language definitions.
+While editing, make sure all fields are correct (especially plurals and text direction), otherwise translators be unable to properly edit those translations.

-4.10 Continuous localization
+5.23 Continuous localization